 From Enid: Animal Crackers is the first quilt I made.
 I saw the pattern and knew I had to make it for my first grandchild.
 I spent all winter on it and hand quilted it on a frame I made from furring strips.Continue to 54 of 80 below.

 From Stephanie: I made this adorable quilt for my son who is obsessed with anything with wheels.
 He loves it.
 I found him cuddled up or playing with it on the floor twice before I finished.
 The quilt has 15 trucks, road signs, and a traffic light-inspired border.
 The backing fabric is an adorable cityscape I found a year before I found the pattern for the trucks, but I took one look at it and knew my little guy just had to have it.Continue to 55 of 80 below.

 55 of 80

 Little I Spy Quilt

-This is a great pattern for anyone with an odd assortment of panels to use.
-This ensures that every quilt is unique and sure to catch the babies eye.
-It makes a great wall hanging too!Continue to 56 of 80 below.
+This I Spy Quilt is a great pattern for anyone with an odd assortment of panels to use.
+This ensures that every quilt is unique and sure to catch the baby's eye.
+It makes a great wall hanging, too!Continue to 56 of 80 below.

 56 of 80

 Crazy About Cars Quilt